ErwinKay93/CCF-Proposal-for-Funding-33-Videos-by-Satohi-s-Bloody-Wizard/CCF Proposal for Funding_ 33 Videos by Satohi’s Bloody Wizard.md

 aka Sergey Ivancheglo

 Disclaimer:
 This narrative is a symbolic, spiritual account of my personal journey.
 Any references to individuals past or present are metaphoric and are not intended as factual claims or accusations.
 This story is shared in the spirit of healing, expression, and awakening, not harm or judgment.
 The post has been reviewed to ensure it avoids defamation or misrepresentation of any person.
-The views expressed are personal reflections and carry no intent to damage reputations 888 Lionsgate Portal.
+The views expressed are personal reflections and carry no intent to damage reputations 888 Lionsgate Portal 100BQ+.

 ---